 I’m thinking of volunteering.
 Where’s a good place to start?

-You might want to think about what types of activities you would like to do, what skills and experience you have to offer, what causes are important to you and how much time you would be willing to commit – this will help you to narrow down your possible choices.
+You might want to think about what types of activities you enjoy, what skills and experience you have to offer, what causes are important to you and how much time you would be willing to commit – this will help you to narrow down your options.

-If there is a particular organisation you’d like to volunteer with, don’t be afraid to contact the organisation and ask them if they have any volunteer positions available that you could apply for.
+If there is a particular organisation you’d like to volunteer with, don’t be afraid to contact the organisation and ask if they have any volunteer positions available that you could apply for.
 If they do have positions available they will need to know what skills you can offer and how much time you can give.
-They may require additional information from you as well – what information they need will depend on the nature of the volunteer work you are interested in undertaking.
+They may require additional information from you as well – depending on the nature of the volunteer work you are asking about.

-Depending on the type of work, some voluntary roles do not require any training and operate within a learn-as-you-go environment, while other kinds of voluntary work do involve training and some organisations may provide the training for their volunteers.
-As well as helping volunteers in their day-to-day work, volunteer training can be a great opportunity for personal learning and development.
-You may want to find out what, if any, training will be available to you as a volunteer with the organisation you wish to work for.
+Some voluntary roles do not require any training and operate within a learn-as-you-go environment, while other roles do require the volunteers to go through training.
+Volunteer training can be a great opportunity for personal learning and development.
+You may want to find out what, if any, training you will be offered by the organisation you wish to volunteer for.

 Where do I find out about community organisations near me?